-Joel H. Benkie Age 57
+Joel H. Benkie Age 59

-Mr. Benkie has served as President since 2014 and Chief Operating Officer since 2012.
+Mr. Benkie retired on March 31, 2016.
+Mr. Benkie served as President since 2014 and Chief Operating Officer since 2012.
 Mr. Benkie was Executive Vice President from 2012 to 2013.
-Mr. Benkie was previously Group Vice President of Operations of Parker Aerospace, a unit of Parker Hannifin Corporation.
+Mr. Benkie was previously Group Vice President of Operations of the Parker Aerospace, a unit of Parker Hannifin Corporation.